Cincinnati Union Terminal: Location, layout, and exterior

-The building's architecture and design received mostly positive acclaim, though even in 1933 it was seen as possibly the last grand intercity train station built.
-Carroll Meeks described the passenger's route from the tracks up to the concourse and back down again to vehicle ramps as relatively complicated and arduous.
+The building's architecture and design received gneral acclaim though, even in 1933, it was seen as being possibly the last grand intercity train station to be built.
+Carroll Meeks described the passenger's route from the tracks to the concourse and back down again to vehicle ramps as relatively complicated and arduous.

 Grounds east of the terminal

 The space to the east of the station consists of a terrace and fountain to the west and parking lots around a narrow lawn to the east.

 The terminal lawn originally measured 1400x500 ft, and gently carries broad driveways upward to the terminal.
 The lawn was originally Lincoln Park, a lush city park.
 It was remodeled during the terminal's construction to have simpler decorative landscaping, though it retained the name of Lincoln Park.
-The relandscaping included elms and sycamore tree borders, with flower beds in the central strip.
+The revised landscaping included elm and sycamore tree borders, with flower beds in the central strip.
 The central strip is still intact, but the portions to its north and south became parking lots in 1980.

 The west end of the lawn has an ornamental terrace with steps, hedges, and a central fountain.
 The terrace also features two groups of four pylons, supporting concealed flood lights.
 Behind the terrace, a driveway curves around the half oval to the building's entranceway.
 Dalton Avenue runs through a tunnel beneath the plaza.
 The fountain cascades water down a set of scalloped tiers into a pool below.
 It was constructed of concrete and green terrazzo, and was designed by Fellheimer & Wagner.

 The grounds also feature a large Art Deco sign, not original to the building.
-For a time, the sign read "Cincinnati Museum Center", though during the extensive renovation in 2018, it was replaced with the current sign, reading "Cincinnati Union Terminal".
+For a time, the sign read "Cincinnati Museum Center" although, during the extensive renovation in 2018, it was replaced with the current sign, reading "Cincinnati Union Terminal".